 👔 Dress Code

-We are excited to introduce a "Smart Casual" dress code.
+We are excited to offer a "Smart Casual" dress code.
 (See Personnel: Dress Code, Policy #06-001-0150), blending casual comfort with professional flair.
 It is your chance to showcase your personal style while maintaining a neat appearance that reflects our values.

 If you are embracing the Casual for a Cause Program, feel free to wear jeans every day when it feels right!
 Just remember, there are times when jeans may not align with your surroundings or who you are meeting.
 Let us all use good judgment to present ourselves in a way that uplifts the SCCCMH image.